 109. Paraguay encouraged Myanmar to continue with the ratification of human rights instruments and to strengthen cooperation with OHCHR.

-110. Poland encouraged ensuring effective registration of all children born in Myanmar without any discrimination.
+110. Poland encouraged Myanmar to ensure effective registration of all children born in Myanmar without any discrimination.

 111. Portugal welcomed the positive developments and efforts to consolidate peace and reforms towards democratization.